 Tracking country trends over time

-Compared to 1990, Mozambique, Niger and Myanmar have seen the largest % increases in their HDI scores.
-Still, in 2022, Mozambique and Niger were ranked among the lowest in the world at 183 and 189 respectively.
+Compared to 1990, Mozambique, Niger and Guinea have seen the largest annual growth rates in their HDI scores.
+Still, in 2022, Mozambique and Niger were ranked among the lowest in the world at 182 and 188 respectively.

 The country trends over time can also be viewed in this multiple line chart (not embedded on this site due to loading performance for this page).
 Note that in the line charts, the country score is showns as a blue line, and the world average as a orange line.